R-Robins/Amazon-Review-Prediction/README.md

 # AmazonReviews
-Amazon customer reviews sentiment classification / machine learning Summary of project and results may be found within Richard_Robinson_Report.pdf
+Amazon customer reviews sentiment classification / machine learning.
+Summary of project and results may be found within Richard_Robinson_Report.pdf

 Dependancies: if already present no need to reinstall